-Membership in Gamma Sigma Epsilon is open to all chemistry majors and minors who meet these qualifications:
+Membership in Gamma Sigma Epsilon is open to all chemistry and chemical engineering majors and minors who meet these qualifications:

-- Be a chemistry major or minor who has completed 14 hours of chemistry courses by the end of the current semester
+- Be a chemistry or chemical engineering major or minor who will have completed at least 14 hours of chemistry courses by the end of the current semester

 - Have a GPA of 3.3 or higher for both chemistry courses and overall

-Or, for senior students whose GPA is below the required 3.3 either overall or in chemistry,
+Or, for current juniors or seniors whose GPA is below the required 3.3 either overall or in chemistry,

-- Be a chemistry major planning to graduate within one academic year of the current semester.
+- Be a chemistry or chemical engineering major or minor planning to graduate within one academic year of the current semester.

 - Have an academic record in chemistry is satisfactory for the preceding year (3.3 GPA in chemistry and overall)